Teacher approval required to participate in this class.

 Advanced Art will allow students who have demonstrated technical skill begin to explore their own interests.
-Students will research American artists and complete 4 self-directed projects during the quarter in the students' choice of media.
+Students will complete 4 self-directed projects during the quarter in the students' choice of media.
+The GOAL of this course is to prepare students for advanced high school art classes by helping them build a varied portfolio and find their artistic voice.

 Class enrollment requires teacher approval.
 Students must have already taken multiple art classes.